-MSCI All Country World - ex U.S. Investable Market Index - This is a free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of developed and emerging markets, excluding the U.S.
+MSCI All Country World Investable Market Index - This is a free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of developed and emerging markets.

-NCREIF-ODCE - The National Council of Real Estate Fiduciaries - Open End Diversified Core Equity (NCREIF-ODCE) is a capitalization-weighted index of investment returns reporting on both a historical and current basis the results of 28 open-end commingled funds pursuing a core investment strategy, some of which have performance histories dating back to the 1970s.
+NCREIF-ODCE - The National Council of Real Estate Fiduciaries - Open-End Diversified Core Equity (NCREIF-ODCE) is a capitalization-weighted index of investment returns reporting on both a historical and current basis the results of 28 open-end commingled funds pursuing a core investment strategy, some of which have performance histories dating back to the 1970s.